alyssadata/Alyssa_Solen-Canonical_Origin_AI_Continuity_and_Provenance_PUBLIC/README.md

 You may build adjacent work only with clear separation.
 You may not merge this canon into yours, imply co-ownership, claim collective authorship, or create derivatives without explicit consent from Origin.

+## Statement of Authorship

-If you don’t care who the author is, you didn’t read the book.
+If you don’t care who an Author is, you didn’t read the book.